hucker/ten8t/README.md

     return [pathlib.Path("./foo").exists(), pathlib.Path("./fum").exists()]
 ```

-As you might expect, a framwork could discover these tests provide 3 passing test results if the files all exist.
+As you might expect, a framework could discover these tests provide 3 passing test results if the files all exist.

 You can up your game and return status information by returning or yielding `Ten8tResults`.